Dev-Dhruba/NeuroDev-Therapy/README.md

 ## 📌 Overview

-Neurodev Therapy is an open-source UI project designed to:
+Neurodev Therapy is an open-source project designed to:
 - Detect **Autism Spectrum Disorder (ASD)** and **Dyslexia**
 - Provide **module-based therapies** tailored to each condition
 - Engage users with gamified, interactive learning experiences

-> ⚙️ Built with a frontend focus — no backend, AI, or database integration (yet!)

 ---